Search

 git clone https://github.com/imgly/cesdk-web-examples.git

-Then navigate to the React integration folder:
+Then navigate to the Angular integration folder:

 Terminal window